ukmda/ukmda-dataprocessing/archive/server_setup/migratingBatchServer.md

 ```

 ### SSH and other API keys
-copy the contents of ~/.ssh on the old server, and make sure permissions are correct (should all be 0600).
+copy the below files from ~/.ssh on the old server, and make sure permissions are correct (should all be 0600).
 At a minimum you need the following files
 ``` bash
 gmailcreds.json
 gmailtoken.json